sidkak01/CatPurrfect/README.md

 ## Development server

-To run the backend and frontend, first build the project with:
+To run the backend and frontend, once you have cloned the repo, first build the project with:

 ```bash
 npm run build